coderinblack08/trie-cli/README.md

 # CLI

-Either `cd` into cli and run `npm i -g` or install the cli via npm using `npm i -g coderinblack-trie-cli`.

-Type `trie --help` to view available commands.
+Either `cd` into cli and run `yarn start ...` or install the cli via npm using `npm i -g coderinblack-trie-cli` and type `trie --help` to view available commands.